TMQ5/TMQ5/Predicting Diamonds Prices Project/README.md

 #### Step 3 – Make a recommendation
 Now that you have the predicted price for each diamond, it’s time to calculate the bid price for the whole set.
 Note: The diamond price that the model predicts represents the final retail price the consumer will pay.
 The company generally purchases diamonds from distributors at 70% of that price, so your recommended bid price should represent that.

+## Project Rubric
+After completing the project by filling out the submission template and reviewing it using the [project rubric](https://review.udacity.com/#!/rubrics/463/view).